krist0ph3r/dyndns/README.md

 # dyndns
-Gets your machine's current IP address and registers it with a DynDns service.
+Gets your machine's current IP address and registers it with a Dynamic DNS service.